rsksmart/devportal-1.0/guides/full-stack-dapp-on-rsk/part3-front-end.md

    - `electionInstance.methods.candidatesCount().call()`
 2. Queries the smart contract for details about each of the candidates:
    - `electionInstance.methods.candidates(idx).call()`
-3. Contructs a HTML table to display the candidate data just retrieves.
+3. Constructs a HTML table to display the candidate data just retrieves.
 4. Queries the smart contract for whether the current account has voted:
    - `electionInstance.methods.voters(DApp.accounts[0]).call()`
 5. Toggles the visibility of the ballot (vote button),